 There are other policies that are also recommended to ensure consistency for example personal e-mail/internet usage, alcohol/drugs in the workplace, dress and grooming codes, details of company benefits, workplace surveillance and intellectual property (if appropriate), travel expenses etc.

 Many of the policies you may want to apply to casual staff and freelancers too, so you need to consider what they need to know and understand while working for you.

 For comprehensive information about all of these obligations please talk to The HR Kiosk.

 Before 1st October 2011, you could hire these staff, via an agreement with their Agency and agree on the appropriate rate and terms and conditions for their job.
-Since 1st October 2011, however, the Agency Workers Regulations have been introduced which require that agency workers are eligible to equal treatment with the permanent employees they work alongside in respect of basic and overtime pay, holiday entitlement/pay, rest breaks and working hours, paid time off for antenatal treatment – after 12 weeks of them working in the same job at the same employers.
+On 1st October 2011, the Agency Workers Regulations were introduced which requires that agency workers are eligible to equal treatment with the permanent employees they work alongside in respect of basic and overtime pay, holiday entitlement/pay, rest breaks and working hours, paid time off for antenatal treatment - after 12 weeks of them working in the same job at the same employers.

 This, therefore, means that for any agency temps/contractors you hire you need to have a full discussion with the supplying agency about their applicable terms and conditions and the impact of the AWR on you.
 If you hire a lot of agency temps this means you will need to keep closer track of how long they work for you, what they do and be aware of their ‘comparable’ permanent employees terms and conditions.